ypp-SDGs/sdgs-ship/README.md

 ## Basic usage

-1. set the radio group the same as the one that the Server micro:bit is in (in this example, group '0')
+1. set the radio group the same as the one that a specific Server micro:bit is in (in this example, group '0')
 2. choose ship's name either from lowercase alphabets a, b, c, d, and e, then pass it into 船のコントローラー.nameInput()
 ```
 radio.setGroup(0)